Problem: Children are exposed to toxic chemicals in children’s products.

 The Solution: Require reporting of toxic chemicals added to children’s products–and ban the most dangerous chemicals.

 Require manufacturers to tell the state if they put toxic chemicals in children’s products.
-Identify a list of most hazardous chemicals–and ban those chemicals from being used in products manufactured, distributed or sold in Massachusetts.
+Identify a list of most hazardous chemicals–and ban those chemicals from being used in children’s products distributed or sold in Massachusetts, focusing first on products for children under 3, personal care products, and products designed to be put in children’s mouths (e.g. pacifiers)–and then on all children’s products.

 Requires manufacturers to disclose to the state if certain toxic chemicals are in children’s products they make or sell in Massachusetts;

-Require DEP to restrict a small number of high priority chemicals every 3 years.
-Once a chemical is restricted, businesses will have three years to stop using the chemical in their children’s products.
+Bans high priority chemicals from children’s products.
+Once a chemical is restricted, businesses will have three years to stop using the chemical in: